ContainerSolutions/k8s-deployment-strategies/README.md

 Kubernetes deployment strategies
 ================================

-> In Kubernetes there is few different way to release an application, you have to carefully choose the right strategy to make your infrastructure resilient.
+> In Kubernetes there are a few different ways to release an application, you have to carefully choose the right strategy to make your infrastructure resilient.

 - [recreate](recreate/): terminate the old version and release the new one